beyescay/memento/CAPSTONE_README.md

 <p align="center"><img src="images/desc.png" width="400" height="600" /></p>

 Memento is a simple chatbot style app that helps users to remember information forever.
+It uses the `Hermann Ebbinghaus` forgetting curve and the concept of `"Spaced Repitition"` to help users to retain information in their memory forever.

 When we learn something new it gets stored in our memory.
 But the memory fades away over time.
 With repeated repititions (revisions) at particular optimal intervals, we can persist this memory forever.
 For e.g., if we learn the meaning of a new word on Day 0, then with repeated revisions of the meaning of the same word on Day 1, 3, 8 and 21, we can remember that word forever.